Thursday, September 22, 2016

-There's Dr. Natalie Manning, a pediatrician, and a widowed mother, as she lost her husband, Jeff, who was killed in action.
-Then there's April Sexton, the ED nurse, one of the best.
+There's Dr. Natalie Manning, a pediatrician and a widowed mother, as she lost her husband, Jeff, who was killed in action.
+Then there's April Sexton, the ED nurse, who is one of the best.
 Followed by Sarah Reese, a four-year medical student; LCRD Dr. Ethan Choi, a United States Navy Reserve and a third-year resident with expertise in infectious diseases; Sharon Goodwin, the Chief of Services of the Gaffney Chicago Medical Center.
 There's the chief of psychiatry, Dr. Daniel Charles, and the brains and muscles of the ED and charge nurse, Maggie Lockwood.

 2. "Intervention": It's a topic that we talk about a lot.
 In this episode, Dr. Manning diagnoses a young girl with an infectious bacterium, but the problem relies on the kid's parents as they don't want her vaccinated.
 The writers take the topics of medicine today and force it or show us that it's essential to vaccinate.

-Chicago Med is, by far, hands down, the best medical drama on television right now!
+Chicago Med is, by far, the best medical drama on television right now!
 Not since ER or House, MD. have I ever been engaged in a medical drama like this.
 The show delivers!
 This cast is outstanding!!
 It is the show that can't be beat!
 And I'm not the only one who thinks so too:

 There is a lot to look forward to in the new season.